croncagl/ML-potential-training---CP2K-LAMMPS-MACE/README.md

 ```
 start the training with:
 `$ sbatch run_mace.sh`
+This particular setting will run first 75 epochs with learning rate equal to 0.01 and then the last 25 epochs with a reduced learning rate equal to 0.001.
+Also, during these last 25 epochs, the weight of the energy error in the loss is increased.
+The training is therefore split in two "stages".
 Once the training is finished, there will be different models created.
 In the example of water you will find:

 - `h2o.model`